There's an internet blackout in Iran. How are videos and images getting out?

 Rights groups have said the government has been hunting down people using these devices.
 Analysts and activists also say the authorities have been jamming Starlink's signals, with mixed success.

-"It looks like [the jamming is] neighborhood by neighborhood," said Amir Rashidi, a cybersecurity and policy expert at Miaan Group, a human rights NGO.
-Rashidi said he has been in touch with people on the ground in Iran using Starlink, and believes its use cannot be suppressed.
+"It looks like [the jamming is] neighborhood by neighborhood," said Amir Rashidi, a cybersecurity and policy expert at Miaan Group, a human rights nongovernmental organization.
+Rashidi said he has been in touch with people on the ground in Iran using Starlink and believes its use cannot be suppressed.

 "They don't have — I think we should say, thanks to God — they don't have the technology to be able to stop a Starlink," he said.